IOxCyber/CyberWeb-Concepts/Docker101/Docker-Concepts.md

 3. Dockerization of An App:
-Require a file called "Dockerfile" with configuration like Base Image, Dependencies, Libraries etc.
+- Require a file called "Dockerfile" with configuration like Base Image, Dependencies, Libraries etc.

+-
+FROM (To run in a Image)
+RUN (To execute the commands)
+COPY (To copy application code etc)
+ENTRYPOINT (Execute Parameters within it,Whenever the Image get executed)